intelligent-machine-learning/dlrover/docs/blogs/flash_checkpoint.md

 #### Megatron-LM

-Flash Checkpoint only adds a storage_type argument to the native Megatron-LM `save_checkpoint` to control whether to save to memory or to a storage system.
+Flash Checkpoint only adds a storage_type argument to the native Megatron-LM([cb995d5](https://github.com/NVIDIA/Megatron-LM/tree/cb995d571faea19d01a1bf55ed0fd89523b9ce64))
+`save_checkpoint` to control whether to save to memory or to a storage system.
 The `load_checkpoint` is completely consistent with Megatron-LM's native `load_checkpoint`.
 Users only need to modify the megatron/training.py file in Megatron-LM repo to use the Flash Checkpoint.